 Tell your healthcare provider if you have kidney or liver disease before starting suzetrigine.

 The approval of medications like suzetrigine shows that new treatment options are emerging for pain management.
-Since there are several options for pain relief, opioids are a last resort for the management of chronic pain.
+Because there are options, opioids are usually a last resort for chronic pain.

 These advancements could mean that the future of pain care will be less dependent on opioids, which is especially important for people who live with OUD or are working toward recovery.
-Choosing the right pain relief option will help you maintain your OUD recovery goals and stay confident in your ability to manage pain without fear of relapse.
+Choosing the right pain relief option can support your OUD recovery goals and help you manage pain without fear of relapse.

 On MyOpioidRecoveryTeam, people share their experiences with opioid use disorder, get advice, and find support from others who understand.

-Which non-opioid pain medication has helped your pain?
+Which non-opioid pain medication has helped with your pain?
 Let others know in the comments below.

 Get updates directly to your inbox.